louisguitton/guitton.co-hugo/content/posts/spacy-stanza-russian-swedish.md

 {{< tweet 1239982230203764738 >}}

-It was previously known as `Standford CoreNLP` and apparently went through a little renaming.
+It was previously known as `StandfordNLP` and apparently went through a little renaming.
 Stanza has a meaning borrowed from poetry and starts with "stan" like Stanford I guess:

 > In poetry, a stanza is a grouped set of lines within a poem, usually set off from other stanzas